Updated November 8, 2021

-YETBW realizes that sometimes it’s hard to find quality writing and reporting to read online.
-Below is a list of suggested articles, stories and reports that you should dive into when you are hankering to read some good online material . . . . besides this blog of course!
+You’re Entitled To Be Wrong (YETBW) realizes that sometimes it’s hard to find quality writing and reporting to read online.
+Below is a list of suggested articles, stories and reports that you should dive into when you are hankering to read some good online material . . . . besides this site of course!

-‘New’ additions (old and/or new pieces YETBW has discovered online) will appear at the top of the list.
-Older pieces will be categorized by the following subjects: Business and Technology, Culture and History, Education, Entertainment, and News and Journalism.
-Read, Learn and Enjoy.
+‘New’ additions (old and/or new pieces YETBW has discovered online) will appear at the top of the list under the header ‘New Shortreads & Longreads’.
+Older article additions will be categorized by the following subjects: Business and Technology, Culture and History, Education, Entertainment, and News and Journalism.

 It’s A New Day At the WWE (The Undefeated – August 28, 2016) You don’t have to be a pro wrestling fan to find this piece interesting and informative.
 The article’s subtitle ‘WWE’s hottest act is black, and not afraid to say it — and wrestling’s racial history is terrible, and complex, and black fans love it’ sums up things exactly.
-The writer, Martenzie Johnson, takes you on a historical and racial journey regarding the WWE while regaling you about the emergence of ‘New Day’ a trio of smart and entertaining WWE black wrestlers.
+The writer, Martenzie Johnson, takes you on a historical and racial journey regarding the WWE (World Wrestling Entertainment, formerly known as World Wrestling Federation) while regaling you about the emergence of ‘New Day’ a trio of smart and entertaining WWE black wrestlers.